waterloo-rocketry/minerva-rewrite/CONTRIBUTING.md

 ## Contributing Code

+### Adding yourself to the `CODEOWNERS` file

+The [CODEOWNERS file](https://github.com/waterloo-rocketry/minerva-rewrite/blob/main/.github/CODEOWNERS) for the repo contains a list of all the active contributors to the repo (as well as the default reviewers for all the team's software repositories) and can be considered a source of truth for who is working on the project.
+If you would like to contribute to this project, it is recommended that you open up a PR that adds yourself to the `CODEOWNERS` file so that you will automatically be assigned as a reviewer for PRs in this repo and that others are made aware of your new contributor status.
+Simply create a new PR with your GitHub username added to the end of the existing line of username.
+Conversely, if you would like to no longer be an active contributor to the project then please open up a PR removing yourself from the `CODEOWNERS` file so others are made aware and so that you will no longer receive review requests.

 ### Taking Issues

 The best way to get started on contributing to Minerva is to take on an issue.
 Simply go to the [issues page](https://github.com/waterloo-rocketry/minerva-rewrite/issues) and find an issue that may interest you.
 Some issues may be lacking context or background info so it might be a good idea to ask a fellow Minerva developer on specifics if required.
 Once you've found an issue that you would like to work on, then set yourself as the issue's assignee and once ready, change the status of the issue in the linked project from "Todo" to "In Progress".